igncp/tests-highways/Readme.md

 # Tests Highways

-Examples of practical tests written in JavaScript and Ruby for learning and practicing purposes.
+Examples of practical tests written in JavaScript, CoffeeScript and Ruby for learning, practicing and exploring purposes.

 ## Installation